Retirement Living Hub

 Tips for a smoother transition:

 • Familiarize the New Space: Bring familiar items like photos, cherished objects, or a favorite blanket to personalize their room.
-This helps create a sense of home.
+This helps create a sense of home, which is a key component of comfort.

 • Establish a Routine: Work with the Memory Care staff to establish a consistent daily routine that mimics your loved one’s previous habits as much as possible.
-Predictability reduces anxiety.
+Predictability reduces anxiety – it’s a fundamental principle of good design.

 • Maintain Visitation: Regular visits, especially in the initial weeks, reassure your loved one and help them adjust.
 Keep visits positive and focused on engagement.